ChefDaddyJay/pitch-and-fix-hackathon/notes.md

 - Implemented Partners Page
   - Partnership programs are displayed dynamically and transition to show a sign in form for the give partner
   - No authentication is implemented - Sign In button redirects to home
+  - Ideally, there would be a different sign in form for each type of partner and would redirect to different parts of the site

+## Commit 17 - "Home Page refresh" - 05/02/25

+- Fixed bug causing home page to display all products
+  - Limited display to first four products being fetched
+  - Ideally, "featured" items would be marked in the database to prevent unnecessary data transfer
+- Items displayed on Categories page now have unique keys
+- Changed styling to be more consistent with the rest of the site
+  - Change `CardGrid`s into `PageSection`s
+  - Category links now lead to Products page with appropriate search params
+- Redsigned newsletter subscription form with more consistent styling
+  - Redirects to home, no actual subscription service
+- Added `placeholder` optional property to `FormField`

 ## Bug Notes

-[x] Product cards should display a rating, not just the number of ratings [] Home page is displaying all the sample products.
+[x] Product cards should display a rating, not just the number of ratings [x] Home page is displaying all the sample products.
 This needs to be limited to 4 or put in a carousel